CuteLoop/InfiniteCuteLoop/content/posts/math116-final-exam/index.md

 math: true
 ---

+#### This exam has a lot fewer problems than the number of problems on the actual final exam.
+Do most of your studying using the review material Steve provided.

 > **How to use this page**
 > Try each problem first, then expand Hint 1, Hint 2, and the Solution only when needed.
 > Make mistakes *now* — not on the test!